enzod333/piratebooty/README.md

-# piratebooty
+# PirateBooty
-Private Movie Browsing for the friends and family of our choosing.
+Private Movie and TV browsing for the friends and family of our choosing.